Miss Pearl Buddleja Buddleja 'Miss Pearl'

 -

-Miss Pearl butterflybush is a hybrid cultivar of 'Miss Molly' and 'Ice Chip' and was developed at North Carolina State University by Dr. Dennis Werner in the snapdragon family (Scrophulariaceae).
+Miss Pearl butterfly bush is a hybrid cultivar of 'Miss Molly' and 'Ice Chip' and was developed at North Carolina State University by Dr. Dennis Werner and was patented in 2017 (PP#28553).
+It is a member of the figwort family (Scrophulariaceae).
+It has a compact habit, dense green foliage, and ruffled white flowers on upright spikes.

-Use this shrub in the border, as a specimen or hedge in a drought-tolerant, pollinator or cottage garden.
+Use this shrub as a border planting, specimen, or hedge in a drought-tolerant, pollinator, or cottage garden.

-Insect, Disease and Other Plant Problems: Spider mites can become a problem during drought.
+Insect, Disease, and Other Plant Problems: No significant insect pests or diseases.
+Spider mites can become a problem during drought.
 Nematodes are an occasional pest problem.

 - See this plant in the following landscape: